bcgov/bcgovr/README.md

 `use_bcgov_git` Add [git](https://git-scm.com/) version control to an R project *and* add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).

-`use_bcgov_github` Open a [bcgov GitHub repository](https://github.com/bcgov) for an R project *and* add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
+`use_bcgov_github` Open a [bcgov GitHub repository](https://github.com/bcgov) for a git-initialised R project *and* add files that ensure the project meets [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).

 `use_bcgov_req` Add files to a new or existing R project to meet [bcgov GitHub requirements](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md).
 You can also add the [bcgov required files](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md) individually using `use_bcgov_contributing`, `use_bcgov_licence`, `use_bcgov_readme`, `use_bcgov_readme_rmd`, `use_bcgov_code_of_conduct`.